HaboubiFadi/ETL-WEATHER-DATA/README.md

 Key Features:

 # Data ingestion:
-Fetches weather data from external API , such as OpenWeatherMap, using Python requests library.
+Fetches weather data from external API , such as [Weather Api], using Python requests library.
 # Data preprocessing:
 Cleans and transforms the raw weather data,handle missing and duplicated data
 # Database integration: